mohangk/goodroot.ca/content/post/2015-03-15-the-hacker-who-drank-ayahuasca.md

 On that first day after my mother kissed me farewell, I clung to my mother her legs and refused to let go. *"I'll be quiet!
 I'll be good!""*, I bargained through tears.

 It was evident to the classroom’s matriarch that I had no inclination towards learning, sitting still and behaving like the rest of the faces who were pleasant and neat in their straight and well organized desk rows.
-She had a way of dealing with these things, a magical bullet that would evolve even the most spirited and wily little creature into a calm and phonetically excellent warm body of learning.
+The wretched woman had a way of dealing with these things, a magical bullet that would evolve even the most spirited and wily little creature into a calm and phonetically excellent warm body of learning.

 A pill was needed and it was one that was proven to be effective.
 Unbeknownst to me, a discussion took place behind administrative doors with my parents.
 If I did not begin my regiment of federally approved medicine, then they would no longer be interested in attempting to try and educate me.